You've got two or more versions of a prototype, and you need to test how people react to each.

 Creating your first prototype A/B test

 Create an account if you haven't already.
 Create a new study and select experience2 as your test type.
-Experience2 tests are like other SoundingBox studies in that they are comprised of tasks (things we ask people to do) and questions (things we ask people about how they felt doing their activity).
+Experience2 tests are like other SoundingBox studies in that they are comprised of tasks (activites we ask people to do) and questions (where we ask people about how they felt doing their activity).

 Setting up your groups